jlevy/kmd/README.md

   [Markdown auto-formatter](https://github.com/jlevy/kmd/blob/main/kmd/text_formatting/markdown_normalization.py),
   so text documents are saved in a normalized form that can be diffed consistently

-- A bunch of other small utilities for making all this easier, including
+- A bunch of other small utilities for making all this easier, including:

   - parsing and representing text docs as sentences, paragraphs, or chunks of text